Creamy Pea Salad

 English peas, Garden peas, call them what you please, they’re delicious.
-These green peas are arguably the most common side dish in the U.K. and on my mother’s Carolina table as a youngster.
+These little green peas are arguably the most common side dish in the U.K. and on my mother’s Carolina table as a youngster.
 Sometimes she added mushrooms.
 She always made a thin, creamy gravy for them which lightly coated each pea with extra love.
-We cooks treasure these sweet, crispy, tender peas as a versatile powerhouse in the kitchen.
+We cooks treasure these sweet, tender peas as a versatile powerhouse in the kitchen.
 I wouldn’t make a vegetable beef soup without them.

 Garden Pea Salad, yields 4 servings